tombaeyens/pwe/README.md

       * Transactional and non transactional side effects
       * Idempotent side effects
     * Dirty checking
+    * Change logs
+    * Combining change logs with the other approaches
+    * Copying the workflow structure in the workflow instance
     * Archiving
   * Collecting analytics
     * Logs (jbpm3, activiti dumping logs in elastic search)